Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 To solve that issue and more, **Lint-staged**, **Commitlint**, and **Husky** were used.

 Lint-staged with the help of Husky, enforces automatic Prettier formatting and ESlint linting respectively - **on staged files**.
-While Commitlint with the help of Husky, helps to enforce rules on commit messages - ensuring that collaborating team members write proper commits.
+While Commitlint(also using Husky), helps to enforce rules on commit messages - Making sure that collaborating team members write proper commits.

-To run Lint-stages manually on currently staged files, use the command below:
+To run Lint-staged manually on currently staged files, use the command below:

 ```bash
 npx lint-staged